 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.

 Foreign exchange gains and losses that relate to monetary items are presented in the statement of comprehensive income within "Exchange rate gain, net".

-At 31 December 2019 and 2018 the closing rate of exchange used for translating foreign currency balances was:
+The closing rate of exchange used for translating foreign currency balances was: